 Nicolò Molin (1562-1608), who was one of the most important politician of the “Serenissima”, decided to build a new villa just outside Padova, knonw as “il palazzo al ponte della Cagna”.

-When Nicolò wished to erect a villa for summer use that would be suited to the family’s standing, it was natural to turn to Scamozzi, first among Venetian architects in the terrafirma since the death of Palladio in 1580.
+When Nicolò wished to erect a villa for summer use that would be suited to the family’s social standing, it was natural to turn to Scamozzi, first among Venetian architects since the death of Palladio in 1580.

 The villa was rapidly completed but not long enjoyed by its patron, who died on 9 May, 1608.